holzschu/python_ios/README.md

 # Compilation:

-- type 'getPackages.sh'
+- type `getPackages.sh`

 This will download the Python-2.7.13 source code, and patch it.
 It will also download libffi-3.2.1, and patch it.

 After patching, you have two Xcode projects:
-- Python-2.7.13/Python_ios/Python_ios.xcodeproj
+- `Python-2.7.13/Python_ios/Python_ios.xcodeproj`
-- libffi-3.2.1/libffi.xcodeproj
+- `libffi-3.2.1/libffi.xcodeproj`

 and you have to compile both.
-Python uses libffi as a framework; it also uses several include files and frameworks from [Blinkshell](https://github.com/holzschu/blink), so you will have to either download it or comment out the relevant lines (corresponding to libssh, libssl...)
+Python uses libffi as a framework; it also uses several include files and frameworks from [Blinkshell](https://github.com/holzschu/blink), so you will have to either download it or comment out the relevant lines (corresponding to libssh, libssl...).
+Python assumes it's side-by-side with Blink (that they share the same parent directory).
+If you have a different setting, you'll need to edit the compilation flags for `-I` and `-F`.

 In a full installation, Python needs the following frameworks from [Blinkshell](https://github.com/holzschu/blink):
-- file_cmds_ios.framework
+- `file_cmds_ios.framework`
-- libarchive_ios.framework
+- `libarchive_ios.framework`
-- libssh2.framework
+- `libssh2.framework`
-- openssl.framework
+- `openssl.framework`
-- shell_cmds_ios.framework
+- `shell_cmds_ios.framework`
-- text_cmds_ios.framework
+- `text_cmds_ios.framework`

 You can remove any of them, if you comment out the relevant lines in systemFunctions.h and posixmodule.c (for ssh).